Frequently Asked Questions

 Since 1988.

-Our existing base is also adjacent to a busy sports field which we often use for approach and departure from/to the base.
+Our existing base is adjacent to a busy sports field which we often use for approach and departure.
 We would prefer to have an approach/departure area which was controlled with no people or property in the immediate vicinity.

 Why have you chosen Whangarei Airport as your most likely place to relocate to?